theforeman/foreman_fog_proxmox/README.md

 * Fork this github repo.
 * Clone it on your local machine

-To install in a Docker container, move to the source code:
+To install the plugin with foreman in a Docker container, move to the source code:

 ```shell
 cd foreman_proxmox